Cambridge-ICCS/cambridge-iccs.github.io/summerschool24.md

   </ul>
   </li>
 <li>Internet access</li>
-<li>Windows users are encouraged to use Windows Subsystem for Linux, or review the Windows guidance on the FTorch documentation in advance.</li>
+<li>Windows users are encouraged to use Windows Subsystem for Linux, or <a href="https://github.com/Cambridge-ICCS/FTorch/?tab=readme-ov-file#windows-support">review the Windows guidance on the FTorch documentation in advance.</a></li>
 </ul>
 </p>
 </div>